mmi-cookbooks/conntrack-chef/README.md

 Description
 ===========

-Installs and configures the conntrack host-based intrusion detection system.
+Installs and configures [conntrack](http://conntrack-tools.netfilter.org/) to track the maximum number of concurrent network connections to maintain.

 Requirements
 ============